Introduction to Risk Management for Wholesale Electricity Markets

 - Review the types of resources and their role in energy markets

 - Identify key players in energy markets

-- Discuss locational marginal pricing (LMP) and its characteristics
+- Assess locational marginal pricing (LMP) and its characteristics

-- Review the regulatory oversight of RTOs/ISOs and anti-manipulation authority of FERC
+- Review regulatory oversight of RTOs/ISOs and anti-manipulation authority of FERC

 - Discuss the basics of power marketing, trading, and hedging

-- Discuss an introduction to developing commodity price risk hedging strategies
+- Introduction to developing commodity price risk hedging strategies

-- Discuss typical energy market participants and their risk profiles and implications on risk oversight
+- Identify typical energy market participants and their risk profiles and implications on risk oversight

-- Assess the lifecycle of energy transactions from inception through accounting and settlement
+- Review the lifecycle of energy transactions from inception through accounting and settlement

 - Discuss the basics of energy commodity regulatory requirements